FelixOnline/v2/content/articles/2012-1-12-big-brother-is-watching-you.md

  - /comment/1973/big-brother-is-watching-you
 imported: true
 comments:
+ - value: >
- - I liked the way that the web editor has linked all my references to social media to my own accounts on each I now look even more like a self promoting attention whore than I even thought possible Attention whore
+     I liked the way that the web editor has linked all my references to social media to my own accounts on each.
+I now look even more like a self promoting attention whore than I even thought possible. ,Attention whore!

 # Article Taxonomies
 categories: